sanssushi/scala-exercises/README.md

 println("Latest balance: " + accountOperations.run(initialBalance))
 ```

-In other words, we want to treat stateful operations as operations of a certain kind – just like
+In other words, we simply want to treat stateful operations as composable operations of a certain kind – just like
 async operations using `Future` or operations that may or may not return a value using `Option`.

 Turns out we can make the above code work if we're able to